migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 On-going: One tweet + two replies per day, 365/7 all the time.

-2024 scope: My focus will be on enhancing our community engagement and boosting our social media presence by actively managing daily interactions and content.
-I'll post daily on platforms like X, Substack, and YouTube to highlight our partnerships, ecosystem news, and demos of AI-driven products like ONE Bot and ONE Portfolio.
-I will engage with our community through two daily replies and foster discussions in community spaces.
-Additionally, I will post educational content to help users understand the current crypto + AI landscape and how our products are innovating within that space.
-I will collaborate with the community to host regular calls, inviting guest speakers to share insights and discuss relevant topics.
-I will also continue to iterate and improve ONE Portfolio, incorporating feedback from the team and community.
-My success will be measured by increased user engagement, positive feedback on our AI developments, and active community participation.

 ----

 2024-05-05 Sun: Experimenting with [this Notion template](https://harmony-one-landing-page.super.site) to rebuild the Harmony website.
 This template features a more seamless interface with the capability of editing within a notion document.